Hash Tables & Sets – Time & Space Complexity

 - Python

-is an unordered collection of unique, hashable items, backed by a hash table forO(1)
+setis an unordered collection of unique, hashable items, backed by a hash table forO(1)operations. - Python

 - Values can be any data type